Three down. Six down. Nine down. You get where I'm going with this.

 - Happens in Romancing Saga 3 when they trigger various (seemingly) fatal traps, but your members come back one by one when you fight the boss.

 - Starts around the halfway point in Halo: Reach and ends with Noble Six (You).
+The characters are Doomed by Canon to fight the losing battle that's the catalyst for the main Halo games.

 - In Obscure 2, unlike the original, the main cast runs into one horrific Plotline Death after another, until only Shannon and Stan are left standing to face the Bolivian Army Ending.